mdsol/AppConnect-WatchOS/README.md

 - Highlight all files and folders in AppConnect-WatchOS.
 - Under `Add to targets` check the box to select your targeted WatchOS extension app.

-*We don't need xcode to automatically configure a bridging header, althgouh there will be no harm if you accidentily add one.*
+*We don't need xcode to automatically configure a bridging header, although there will be no harm if you accidentily add one.*

 ### 3. Configure files
 - Navigate to the `Build Settings` for your target app.
 Click `Objetive-c Bridging Header` under `Swift Compiler - General` .